zum Inhalt

 20. Mai 2026, 17.00 Uhr Kunstuni Linz, Hauptplatz 8, 4020 Linz (Lecture Hall F - H8.05.03)

-The Department of Cultural Studies invites you to a lecture from Karin Harrasser (Cultural Studies, University of Arts Linz and Director of ifk – International Research Center for Cultural Studies).
+The Chair of History of Knowledge and the ERC project OLFAC invite you to a lecture from Karin Harrasser (Cultural Studies, University of Arts Linz and Director of ifk – International Research Center for Cultural Studies).

 Karin Harrasser (Cultural Studies, University of Arts Linz and Director of ifk – International Research Center for Cultural Studies)